Federal judge's son killed, husband injured in shooting at New Jersey home, sources say

 Judge Salas, who is the first Latina to serve on the federal bench in New Jersey, was not hurt.
 It is not clear who was the intended target.

-Investigators say someone dressed as a FedEx driver arrived at the family home around 5 p.m.
+Investigators say the man dressed as a FedEx driver arrived at the family home around 5 p.m.
 Sunday, according to law enforcement sources.
-Salas' son opened the door and was immediately shot.
+Salas' son, Dan Anderl, opened the door and was immediately shot.
 Her husband was then shot multiple times.

 Mayor Womack said Salas was home at the time of the shooting, but was in another area of the house.